-The team at The Pines Vet, Pacific Pines, perform a wide range of dental procedures on all types of animals – not just dogs and cats!
+The team at The Pines Vet, Pacific Pines, perform a wide range of dental procedures each and every day!
 We undertake anything from a simple scale and polish to full mouth extractions.

 Dental Disease in Pets

 It is estimated that 70-80% of all cats and dogs that are two years and older suffer from dental diseases including gingivitis and periodontitis.
 More than half of the patients seen at The Pines Vet are victims of these preventable disorders.
 Periodontal disease is a progressive disorder affecting the teeth and gums, which is caused by a build-up of plaque and tartar on the tooth surface.